Juniperus chinensis: Cultivation and uses

 This popular ornamental tree or shrub for gardens, parks, and in tough coastal conditions of hot sun and sandy fast-draining soils, has more than 100 named cultivars selected for various characteristics, such as yellow foliage (e.g. cvs.
 'Aurea', 'Tremonia'), permanently juvenile foliage (e.g. cv.
 'Shoosmith'), columnar crown shape (cv.
-'Columnaris'), abundant cones (e.g. cv.
+'Columnaris'), abundant cones, spiral branch pattern (e.g. cv.
 'Kaizuka'), etc. First popular in the United States in the Los Angeles gardens in Mediterranean style homes, and now commonly found along both the West and East Coast in beach and coastal areas.

 The Chinese juniper is widely used in bonsai, both as individual plants, such as the 250-year-old "Omiya tree" in the Birmingham Botanical Gardens in the UK, and in groups, such as the well-known Goshin on display at the National Bonsai and Penjing Museum at the US National Arboretum.
 The cultivar 'Shimpaku' is a very important bonsai subject.